China Resources Beer Holdings CoLtd (OTCMKTS:CRHKY) Downgraded to “Hold” at Zacks Investment Research

-Zacks Investment Research downgraded shares of China Resources Beer Holdings CoLtd (OTCMKTS:CRHKY) from a buy rating to a hold rating in a report published on Wednesday morning, Zacks.com reports.
+Zacks Investment Research downgraded shares of China Resources Beer Holdings CoLtd (OTCMKTS:CRHKY) from a buy rating to a hold rating in a report issued on Tuesday morning, Zacks.com reports.

 According to Zacks, “China Resources Enterprise, Limited is engaged in retail, beverage, food processing, distribution, and property investment businesses.
 The retail business of the Company includes the operation of supermarket and logistics, retail stores and other stores for the distribution of traditional Chinese arts and crafts products, antiques, luxury goods, nutritious products, pharmaceutical products and general merchandise.
 Its beverage business provides breweries and purified water.
 The company’s food processing and distribution business engages in the research and development, production, processing, wholesale, retail, transportation, and international trading of food products, abattoir and livestock raising operations.
 It provides meat products and aquatic products.
 The company’s investment property business owns rental property portfolio for commercial, retail, industrial, and office use.
 China Resources Enterprise, Limited is based in Wanchai, Hong Kong. “